 derive the energy needed for shutdown for each of the above tests.

-A test to determine the time to start-up the heat pipe diode, as follows:
+A test to determine the time to start-up the heat pipe diode, according to the following sequence:

 apply pre-defined heat loads to the nominal evaporator;

 ensure that the pre-defined heat loads are 10 %, 30 %, 50 % and 80 % of the derived Qmax in nominal mode for the specific heat pipe profile.